Threni (Stravinsky): History

 Stravinsky himself conducted the first recording in January 1959 with the Columbia Symphony Orchestra.
-This recording has been reissued several times since first being published on LP in 1959, and forms part of the 2007 release of Stravinsky's works by Sony.
+This recording has been reissued several times since, and is part of Sony's 2007 release of Stravinsky's works.

-Threni was first published by Boosey & Hawkes in 1958.
+Boosey & Hawkes first published Threni in 1958.
 Conducting from this score is difficult because of a shortage of bar lines.
-Asked by Robert Craft about this, Stravinsky said, "The voices are not always in rhythmic unison.
+Asked by Craft about this, Stravinsky said, "The voices are not always in rhythmic unison.
 Therefore, any bar lines would cut at least one line arbitrarily".
-He recommended the conductor to "merely count the music out as he counts out a motet by Josquin".
-However, a revised edition, with several changes to the barring as well as some corrections, was issued in 1965.
+He recommended that the conductor "merely count the music out as he counts out a motet by Josquin".
+But a revised edition, with several changes to the barring as well as some corrections, was issued in 1965.

-Stravinsky had already used twelve-tone technique earlier in the 1950s, both in Canticum Sacrum (1955) and in Agon (1957).
-But neither of these is exclusively dodecaphonic, whereas Threni is.
+Stravinsky had already used twelve-tone technique earlier in the 1950s, in Canticum Sacrum (1955) and in Agon (1957).
+But neither of these is exclusively dodecaphonic, as Threni is.

 Orchestration

 Threni is scored for one soprano, one contralto, two tenor and two bass soloists, chorus and an orchestra of 2 flutes, 2 oboes, cor anglais, 2 clarinets (second doubling alto clarinet in F), bass clarinet, contrabass sarrusophone, flugelhorn, 4 horns, 3 trombones (1 alto, 1 tenor, 1 bass), tuba, timpani, tamtam, harp, celesta, piano and strings.
-(The flugelhorn is actually listed as "bugle" by the publisher, though in the "orchestration" list at the head of the score the specification is for "Contralto Bugle in B♭ (Fluegelhorn)", and in the score itself, where all the other instruments are named in Italian, it is called in French and German, "Bugle C-alto (Flügelhorn)".
+(The flugelhorn is actually listed as "bugle" by the publisher, though in the "orchestration" list at the head of the score the specification is for "Contralto Bugle in B♭ (Fluegelhorn)", and in the score itself, where all the other instruments are named in Italian, it is called in French and German "Bugle C-alto (Flügelhorn)".
 However, the part is played on the flugelhorn.
 The French word for flugelhorn is bugle à pistons, and the Italian is flicorno.)

 General attributes

 Text

 Stravinsky wrote Threni for the Venice Biennale, not for liturgical use, and he chose the words himself to suit his musical purposes.
-The complete text is included in Kuster's analysis.
-The text includes the Hebrew letters that begin the verses in some chapters of the Lamentations of Jeremiah.
+Kuster's analysis includes the complete text.
+It includes the Hebrew letters that begin the verses in some chapters of the Lamentations of Jeremiah.
 These are always set for chorus and have been likened to "a series of illuminated initials embellishing a manuscript".